10-Q 1 agl-20230930.htm 10-Q agl-20230930

 Overview and Recent Developments

 Our business is transforming healthcare by empowering the primary care physicians (“PCPs”) to be the agent for change in the communities they serve.
 We believe that PCPs, with their intimate patient-physician relationships, are best positioned to drive meaningful change in quality, cost, and patient experience when provided with the right infrastructure and payment model.
 Through our combination of the agilon platform, a long-term partnership model with existing physician groups and a growing network of like-minded physicians, we are poised to revolutionize healthcare for seniors across communities throughout the United States.
 Our purpose-built model provides the necessary capabilities, capital, and business model for existing physician groups to create a Medicare-centric, globally capitated line of business.
-Our model operates by forming RBEs within local geographies, that enter into arrangements with payors providing for monthly payments to manage the total healthcare needs of our physician partners’ attributed patients (or, global capitation arrangements).
+Our model operates by forming risk-bearing entities (“RBEs”) within local geographies, that enter into arrangements with payors providing for monthly payments to manage the total healthcare needs of our physician partners’ attributed patients (or, global capitation arrangements).
 The RBEs also contract with agilon to perform certain functions and enter into long-term professional service agreements with one or more anchor physician groups pursuant to which the anchor physician groups receive a base compensation rate and share in the savings from successfully improving quality of care and reducing costs.

 Our business model is differentiated by its focus on existing community-based physician groups and is built around three key elements: (1) agilon’s platform; (2) agilon’s long-term physician partnership approach; and (3) agilon’s network.
 With our model, our goal is to remove the barriers that prevent community-based physicians from evolving to a Total Care Model, where the physician is empowered to manage health outcomes and the total healthcare needs of their attributed Medicare patients.

-Third Quarter 2023 Results:
+Second Quarter 2024 Results:

-Medicare Advantage members of approximately 420,300 as of September 30, 2023 increased 58% from September 30, 2022.
+Medicare Advantage members of approximately 512,800 as of June 30, 2024 increased 38% from June 30, 2023.

-ACO REACH attributed beneficiaries of approximately 87,700 as of September 30, 2023 decreased 2% from September 30, 2022.
+CMS ACO Models (defined below) attributed beneficiaries of approximately 131,700 as of June 30, 2024 increased 51% from June 30, 2023.

-Total revenue of $1.22 billion increased 75% from the third quarter of 2022.
+Total revenue of $1.5 billion increased 39% from the second quarter of 2023.

-Medical margin of $108 million, compared to $76 million in the third quarter of 2022.
+Medical margin of $106 million, compared to $134 million in the second quarter of 2023.

-Net loss of $31 million, compared to $31 million in the third quarter of 2022.
+Net loss of $31 million, compared to $17 million in the second quarter of 2023.

-Total revenue of $3.50 billion increased 73% from 2022.
+Total revenue of $3.1 billion increased 45% from the first half of 2023.

-Gross profit of $165 million, compared to $102 million in 2022.
+Gross profit of $107 million, compared to $128 million in the first half of 2023.

-Medical margin of $408 million, compared to $244 million in 2022.
+Medical margin of $263 million, compared to $290 million in the first half of 2023.

-Net loss of $32 million, compared to $50 million in 2022.
+Net loss of $37 million, compared to $1 million in the first half of 2023.

 Membership Details